 The Rev. Dr. Edward E. Kropa, Jr. was called to be HOPE'S new pastor on June 11, 2017 at a Special Congregational Meeting.

-Pastor Ed and family just completed their inaugural year here at HOPE and couldnt be happier to call it HOME.
+Pastor Ed and family completed their inaugural year here at HOPE and couldn't be happier to call it HOME.

-With the success and growth of our school, and the expansion and development of new church ministries and programs, we have embraced 2018 and hope you join us on our journey!
+With the success and growth of our school, and the expansion and development of new church ministries and programs, we enjoyed seeing HOPE flourish internally and within our community,

 For a more detailed church history, you may pick up a copy of "HOPE LUTHERAN CHURCH - 50 YEARS 1967-2017" in the church office.